Are you mired in meeting madness?

 You can reshape your neural networks by habitually seeking opportunities in every challenge.
 Continually answering these questions will help you become a visionary leader who inspires innovation and creative problem-solving.
 Mastering this innovative aptitude is crucial for staying ahead in today’s dynamic business environment.

-Dr. Estie Alessandrini is the creator of the Female Brain Advantage, and specialises in NeuroLeadership Development.
+Dr. Estie Alessandrini is the creator of the Female Brain Advantage, and specializes in NeuroLeadership Development.
 She helps executives and entrepreneurs transform their unique brain strengths to lead with impact.
-With a background in clinical medicine, science and entrepreneurship, she innovatively translates brain science to drive individual growth, team excellence and organisational success.
-Estie offers individual and team leadership development programs, cognitive assessments, and high-impact workshops.
+With a background in clinical medicine, science, and entrepreneurship, she innovatively translates brain science to drive individual growth, team excellence, and organizational success.
+She offers individual and team leadership development programs, cognitive assessments, and high-impact workshops.

 Explore first person business intelligence from top minds curated for a global executive audience